-Making a meal that is easy and economical is often hard for many families, especially one that will keep a day or two with the leftovers able to continue to be enjoyed on toast or in a sandwich.
+Making a meal that is easy and economical is often hard for many families, especially one that will keep a day or two with the leftovers to be enjoyed on toast or in a sandwich.

 When Queen Elizabeth II was crowned in 1953 Coronation Chicken was the main order of the day, inspired it is thought by a dish prepared for George V in 1935.